alaminoo9/alaminoo9/README.md

 - ✅ I’m looking for help with Freelancing Marketplace
 - ✅Ask me about Web Development and WordPress

-🟣🟣Web and WordPress/ Frontend and Backend Expertise
+🟣*Web and WordPress/ Frontend and Backend Expertise*

 - ✔️WordPress theme development and customization
 - ✔️Website plugin development and customization